ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.027**

-    All Users **MUST** be aware that their electronic communications are being monitored in accordance with this policy.
+    All Users **SHALL** be aware that their electronic communications are being monitored in accordance with this policy.

 -   **POL.ITAUP.028**

-    All Users **MUST** be aware that business communication \(such as e-mail mailboxes\) may be accessed if they are absent from work.
+    All Users **SHALL** be aware that business communication \(such as e-mail mailboxes\) may be accessed if they are absent from work.
 Normally, this would be requested and authorised by a line manager.
 The MoJ CISO and MoJ HR may be consulted.

 ## Contact details